intel-lab-lkp/linux/Documentation/filesystems/resctrl.rst

 	counter is assigned to it.
 For CTRL_MON groups, 'Unassigned' is returned if the MBM event does not have an assigned counter in the CTRL_MON group nor in any of its associated MON groups.

+.. [#] Telemetry features are enumerated asynchronously by the PMT driver, so an automatic mount of resctrl from ``/etc/fstab`` at boot may not enable them.
+See `Mounting resctrl with telemetry`_ below.

 "mon_hw_id":
 	Available only with debug option.
 The identifier used by hardware